 Then you shall see and be radiant, and your heart shall fear and expand; because the abundance of the sea shall be overturned upon you, the wealth of the nations shall come to you.

 Foreigners shall build up your walls, and their kings shall minister to you....Men shall bring you the wealth of the nations with their kings led in procession.
 For the nation and kingdom that will not serve you shall perish; those nations shall be utterly laid waste.

 But you shall be called "priests of the L-rd," men shall say of you, "ministers of our G-d;" you shall eat the wealth of the nations, and in their riches you shall glory.

 This "servant" is not the Messiah.
-In fact, nowhere in the Hebrew Bible is the Messiah directly called "servant."
-However, the Jewish nation is, especially by Isaiah (see pp. 149--150).
-Indeed, further on in this chapter it becomes clear that the prophet is alluding to Israel:
+Nowhere in the Hebrew Bible is the Messiah called "servant."
+But the Jewish nation is, especially by Isaiah.
+Indeed, further on in this chapter it becomes clear that the Prophet is alluding to Israel:

 Isaiah 42:22, 24

 But this is a people robbed and plundered; they are all of them trapped in holes....Who gave up Jacob to the spoiler and Israel to the robbers?